VerneyD/magnetic-control-KUKA-iiwa14/README.md

 ```

 For instance `ros2 launch my_package my.launch_rviz.launch.py`.
 This launch files will launch the simulation of the robot, and you will be able to control the joints values using the Rviz interface.
 I created a GUI to make it easier to launch those launch files.
 To use the GUI: run the gui.py file in VisualStudioCode (not in terminal) - `/home/srl/lbr-stack/src/my_package/src/gui.py`.
-This window will pop:
+A window will pop:

 Each button is linked to a launch file.
 In the next parts of the guide, I will often refer to these buttons.